Malinauskas ministry: Third formation

+Second formation

 First formation

 The ministry commenced on 21 March 2022, with Malinauskas, deputy party leader Susan Close and Stephen Mullighan sworn in as a three-member ministry.
 Malinauskas was sworn in to cover other ministerial portfolios on an acting basis until the rest of the ministry was announced and sworn in on 24 March 2022.

-The ministry was evolved largely from Malinauskas' shadow ministry before the election.
+The ministry evolved largely from Malinauskas' shadow ministry before the election.
 Nick Champion, Joe Szakacs and independent Geoff Brock were new additions to the frontbench, while Emily Bourke was appointed as an Assistant Minister instead and Lee Odenwalder was dropped from the frontbench completely.

 The portfolios that Malinauskas held on an acting basis between 21 and 24 March 2022 are not listed below.